orphu/mcdungeon-docs/configuration.rst

    Probability this item will be chosen.

 **Data Tag**
-   Data tag for this item.
-A Motion tag will be added automatically.
+   This is additional info that will be included in the NBT info for the summoned entity.
+For example, you can set "pickup" for arrows, and "Potion" for thrown potions.

-Example: A thrown potion, weight 5.
-The potion value tag makes this a poison 1 potion.
+Example: A thrown splash potion, weight 5.
+The Potion tag makes this a level 1 poison  potion.

 .. code::

-   Splash Potion of Poison: ThrownPotion,5,potionValue:16388
+   Splash Potion of Poison: ThrownPotion,5,Potion:{id:"minecraft:splash_potion",tag:{Potion:"minecraft:poison"}}

 .. index::
    single: configuration section; chest traps